jtornero/pivotmytable/README.md

 Installation and usage
 ======================

-Please visit my page about PivotMyTable <a href="http://imasdemase.com/en/programacion-2/tablas-cruzadas-en-postgresql-pivotmytable/" target="_blank">here.</a>
+Please visit my page about PivotMyTable <a href="http://imasdemase.com/en/programacion-2/tablas-cruzadas-en-postgresql-pivotmytable/" target="_blank">here.</a> You can find a SQL script which creates a table with the sample data under the folder *example_data* of this repository.